Observability (software)

 In software engineering, more specifically in distributed computing, observability is the ability to collect data about programs' execution, modules' internal states, and the communication among components.
 To improve observability, software engineers use a wide range of logging and tracing techniques to gather telemetry information, and tools to analyze and use it.
 Observability is foundational to site reliability engineering, as it is the first step in triaging a service outage.

 One of the goals of observability is to minimize the amount of prior knowledge needed to debug an issue.

 Etymology, terminology and definition

 The term is borrowed from control theory, where the "observability" of a system measures how well its state can be determined from its outputs.
 Similarly, software observability measures how well a system's state can be understood from the obtained telemetry (metrics, logs, traces, profiling).

 The definition of observability varies by vendor:

+Observability is the process of making a system’s internal state more transparent.
+Systems are made observable by the data they produce, which in turn helps you to determine if your infrastructure or application is healthy and functioning normally.